praveengupta1701/praveengupta1701.github.io/README.md

 ---

 ### :man_technologist: About Me :
-I am an extroverted programmer who has an interest in solving real-world problems and tries to be better each day.
+I am an extroverted programmer who has an interest in solving real-world problems and tries to be better each day.<br>
 I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.